 Richmond Truck Accident Lawyer

-However, truck accidents remain relatively high due to the number of trucks which bring commerce to the state.
-The number of truck accidents in Virginia has remained relatively steady since 2011, with approximately 55,000 accidents reported each year.
-In 2014, there were approximately 17,000 people injured in truck accidents and nearly 150 fatalities.
-Most crashes were not due to any one specific reason but are often the culmination of various conditions, each of which will be carefully considered by an experienced personal injury attorney and the insurance companies involved.
+Most truck crashes are not due to one specific reason but are often the culmination of various dangerous conditions, each of which will be weighed by an experienced personal injury attorney and the insurance companies involved.

 Types of Truck Accidents

 Truck accidents take many forms, and the crash can reveal many things about who is at-fault.
 Any accident involving a passenger vehicle and a heavy truck will have dramatic repercussions on the passenger vehicle, given the weight and size differential between them.